LemengDai/Final_Project/README.md

 # Final_Project
-CSC110 Final Project: Pandemic impact on employment rates of Canadian Provinces and Territories// **Instructions**
+CSC110 Final Project: Pandemic impact on employment rates of Canadian Provinces and Territories

+**Instructions**
 1. Download the requirements.txt download all the modules that have been used in the project.
 2. Save all files in the same folder, marking the folder as route directory.